2026 Baseball Hall of Fame balloting

-Elections to the Baseball Hall of Fame for 2026 will be conducted according to the rules most recently amended in 2022.
-As in the past, the Baseball Writers' Association of America (BBWAA) will vote by mail to select from a ballot of recently retired players, with the results announced in January.
+Elections to the Baseball Hall of Fame for 2026 were conducted according to the rules most recently amended in 2022.
+As in the past, the Baseball Writers' Association of America (BBWAA) voted by mail to select from a ballot of recently retired players.
+The results were announced on January 20.

+Two candidates were inducted by the BBWAA: Carlos Beltrán and Andruw Jones.
+Beltrán was inducted in his fourth year of eligibility, and Jones was in his ninth year of eligibility.
+Jones received 7.3% of the vote in his first year on the ballot in 2018, the lowest first-year percentage ever for a candidate eventually voted in by the BBWAA.

+A meeting of the Contemporary Baseball Era committee—one of a group of three rotating bodies generally referred to as the Veterans Committee and whose structure was amended in April 2022—was held in December 2025 to consider players from the era after 1980 who no longer appear on the BBWAA ballot.
+Jeff Kent was elected from the Veterans Committee ballot.

+The new inductees were honored in a ceremony in Cooperstown, New York, on July 26, 2026.

-BBWAA ballot
+BBWAA election

 The list of players appearing on the BBWAA ballot was released on November 17, 2025.
-There will be 15 players carried over from the 2025 ballot, who garnered at least 5% of the vote and are still eligible for election, as well as 12 players whose last major league appearance was in 2020, played at least 10 seasons of Major League Baseball, and chosen by a screening committee.
-This will be the final ballot for Manny Ramirez.
+There were 15 players carried over from the 2025 ballot, who garnered at least 5% of the vote and are still eligible for election, as well as 12 players whose last major league appearance was in 2020, played at least 10 seasons in Major League Baseball, and were chosen by a screening committee.
+This was the final ballot for Manny Ramirez.
+A total of 425 ballots were cast, with 319 votes needed to reach the 75% threshold for election.
+A total of 2,452 votes were cast for individual players, an average of 5.77 votes per ballot.